Margo microservice template (C)

 The Mochi philosophy

-The philosophy of the Mochi project consists of providing a set of building blocks for developing HPC data service.
+The philosophy of the Mochi project consists of providing a set of building blocks for developing HPC data services.
 Each building block is meant to offer efficient, location-agnostic access to a simple set of functionalities through modular backends, while seamlessly sharing hardware (compute and network) with other building blocks.

 A simple set of functionalities may be, for example, “storing and retrieving small key/value pairs”, a common feature found in many storage systems to manage metadata.
 The location-agnostic aspect aims at making such a feature available to user programs in the same manner and through the same API regardless of whether the service runs in the same process, on the same node but on different processes, or on a different node across a network.
 The modular backends aspect makes it possible to abstract the implementation of such a feature and, if not providing multiple implementations, at least providing the means for someone to easily swap the default implementation of the feature for their own.
 Because multiple building blocks may be running on the same node, such a building block should efficiently share the compute and network hardware with other building blocks.
 This is done by sharing a common networking and threading layer: Margo.